 debug This field is set to a default level of 1 for both apsched and apsys.
-For information about valid values, see the apsched(8) and apsys(8) man pages.

-aruEnable Set to Y to generate Application Resource Utilization (ARU) files.

-- aruPath Specify the path name template for the ARU file.
+For information about valid values, see the apsched(8 and apsys(8) man pages.
+Default: 1 aruEnable Set to Y to generate Application Resource Utilization (ARU) files.
+Default: not set aruPath Specify the path name template for the ARU file.
 The apid will be appended to the specified file name when the file is created.
-This value is ignored if aruEnable is not set to Y. - prologPath Specifies the location of a file to be executed before an application is launched.
+This value is ignored if aruEnable is not set to Y. prologPath Specifies the location of a file to be executed before an application is launched.
 If this variable is not specified, nothing will be run before the aprun commands.

-epilogPath Specifies the location of a file to be executed after an application exits.
+Default: not set epilogPath Specifies the location of a file to be executed after an application exits.
 If this variable is not specified, nothing will be run after the aprun commands.

-prologTimeout

-Specifies the maximum number of seconds to allow for the prolog to run.
+Default: not set prologTime out Specifies the maximum number of seconds to allow for the prolog to run.
 If it runs longer, the prolog will be terminated and an error will be returned.
 If this variable is not specified, the prolog will be given unlimited time to complete.

+Default: not set